endurantgames/cosmiclegends/src/classes/paragon.md

 ### Volume 5 Abilities

-At the start of Volume 5, choose an ability from this list or any previous list.
+At the start of Volume 5, choose an ability from this list or any previous Paragon list.

 :::::: {.ability-list .v5 }::::::::::
-TBD

-:   To be determined.
+My *Other* One Weakness!

+:   *Prerequisite: You must have the __My One Weakness!__ Ability.*
+    Choose a second weakness that triggers your *My One Weakness!* ability.
+Either source can trigger that ability.
+Both can't be triggered at the same time; overlapping *One Weakness!*es don't stack for a double effect.

+    If both sources are present but one is removed by a teammate, you don't regain Health and Might until both are removed.

 TBD